theoria-dataset/theoria-dataset/CONTRIBUTE.md

 - **`derivation_assumptions`:**

   - Specify the assumptions behind the derivation.
-  - Easch assumption should have a unique "id" ("assumption1", "assumption2",...) and a "text" description.
+  - Each assumption should have a unique "id" ("assumption1", "assumption2",...) and a "text" description.
+  - If there are math symbols or equations included, they must be enclosed in backticks (``) and written in AsciiMath format.
   - For example:

   ```json